-There are plenty of nutrition and fitness programs out there that work.
-Results can happen if you’re manipulating what you eat and how you move.
-There’s no question about it.
+There are hundreds of nutrition and fitness programs that work.
+If you’re manipulating what you eat and how you move, you can get results - there’s no question about it!

 So why do so many women fail to see results from their nutrition and training programs?

 It’s not due to a lack of information.
 We have more access to more information - especially on fitness and nutrition - than ever before.

 As a trainer and nutrition coach, the biggest barrier to success I see is not the program itself.

 The #1 reason most women are not getting results is COMPLIANCE.
 They just can’t stick with their program long enough to see results.